Common Student Questions

 While our staff handle the waitlist, and I don’t have access to it, I can tell you that typically ~3-5 people are let off each section’s waitlist each quarter in COGS9, COGS 18, COGS 108.
 Additional sections will not be added.

 I absolutely understand why you all ask for this - I know how much you all struggle to get your schedules to work.
 But, I am but one person with hundreds of students each quarter.
-The more students, the more questions I get, the more projects there are to grade, the more staff there are to manage (none of which scales), and, as a result, the less I sleep and the less there is to give to each student.
+The more students, the more questions I get, the more projects there are to grade, the more staff there are to manage and advise (none of which scales), and, as a result, the less I sleep and the less there is to give to each student.
 I already teach so many students, and I care about doing that well.
 So, while I understand why you ask, I just wanted to explain why I cannot clear the waitlist.
 Hope this helps explain!

 Can I get a recommendation letter?